jingsu322/ingredients_curation_project/docs/Progress Report.md

 **Validate.** Partially implemented.
 A JSON Schema (`metadata/dataset.schema.json`) checks curated tables.
 A compact **quality report** is planned to track coverage, parsing success, and cross-source consistency.

 **Preserve & Disseminate.** On track.
 The repository is public—https://github.com/jingsu322/ingredients_curation_project—using `uv` for a pinned environment, with DataCite and `schema.org/Dataset` metadata underway.
-Final artifacts will include CSV/Parquet (optionally SQLite), checksums, and a “Reproduce in 5 steps.”
+Final artifacts will include CSV/Parquet (optionally SQLite), checksums, and a “Reproduce Guidance."

 ## Evidence of progress (artifacts)